hero banner image

 Why choose this course?

-This programme aims to ensure graduates:
+This comprehensive apprenticeship programme ensures graduates:

-• have the necessary skills and knowledge they need in a rapidly changing professional environment by encouraging inter-professional collaboration, lifelong learning and continuing professional development (CPD).
+• have the necessary skills and knowledge they need in a rapidly changing professional environment by encouraging inter-professional collaboration, lifelong learning and continuing professional development (CPD)

 • understand current social work practices, developments in service provision, and the philosophy behind changes in legislation and new organisational patterns.
-In addition, the degree provides an understanding of social work as a profession.
+In addition, the degree provides an understanding of social work as a profession

 • understand the significance of inequality and discrimination for social work policy and practice and be able to reflect on their values as citizens and professionals.